scrapy/scrapy/docs/topics/xpath-tutorial.rst

 live.
-We will also illustrate some Python pattern for data extraction with XPath using the `parsel <https://github.com/scrapy/parsel>`__ library which powers Scrapy selector udner the hood.
+We will also illustrate some Python pattern for data extraction with XPath using the `parsel <https://github.com/scrapy/parsel>`__ library which powers Scrapy selectors under the hood.
-It is a Python module written on top of lxml.
+It is a Python module written on top of `lxml <http://lxml.de/>`__.

 .. note::
-    lxml itself is built using the C library libxml2, which has a conformant XPath 1.0 engine.
+    lxml itself is built using the C library `libxml2 <http://www.xmlsoft.org/>`__, which has a conformant XPath 1.0 engine.
     You should be able to run the same XPath expressions with any XPath 1.0 engine, and get the same results.

-This tutorial will only showcase XPath 1.0. (`XPath has already reached version 3 <https://www.w3.org/TR/xpath-3/>`__, but you can already do a lot with XPath 1.0 and Python)
+This tutorial only showcases XPath 1.0. (`XPath has reached version 3
+<https://www.w3.org/TR/xpath-3/>`__, but you can already do a
+lot with XPath 1.0 and Python.
+And there's no XPath>1.0 implementation in Python today.)

-When showing Python code snippets using Parsel, we assume that we have a ``Selector`` (called ``doc``) created with the HTML content, similarly to the following:
+When showing Python code snippets using Parsel, we assume that we have a ``Selector`` -- called ``doc`` -- created with the HTML content, similarly to the following:

 .. code:: python

+    import parsel

     htmlsample = '''<html>
     <head>